Top tips for exploring museums with children

 Thinking of adding Plus Kids to a National Art Pass membership?
 Here, author and museum enthusiast Mary Richards shares her top tips for visiting museums with children, from studying striking works of art to making memories you won’t forget.

 Museums have so much on offer for children, and memories made in museums can last a lifetime.
-In every collection there are intriguing objects and dramatic works of art, and every venue offers inspiring spaces to ignite young minds.
+In every collection there are intriguing objects and dramatic works of art, and lots of venues offer inspiring spaces to ignite young minds.

-If you're planning a trip with little art lovers, why not add Plus Kids to a National Art Pass for just £10 so your children can enjoy the same entry benefits as you.
+If you're planning a trip with little art lovers, why not add Plus Kids to a National Art Pass for just £15, so children in your family can enjoy the same entry benefits as you.

 Mary’s guide to visiting museums with children

 Even today, I remember visiting my local museum as a child – The Wilson in Cheltenham – and can still picture many of the objects I saw there, from the rather terrifying statue of a chimney sweep that towered over a gallery door, to the thick fur suit and snow boots of polar explorer Edward Wilson.

 I’ve continued visiting museums and galleries all my life; I’ve worked at two (the Hayward Gallery and Tate); and as well as writing books about art and creativity, I’ve given workshops and gallery tours.
 Here are a few thoughts on how to make visiting museums a great experience for kids!